Heartbroken by gun violence: Rallies across US demand change - Philly

-The "March for Our Lives" events on Saturday drew massive crowds in cities across the country, marking the largest youth-led protests since the Vietnam War era.
+The "March for Our Lives" events on Saturday drew massive crowds in cities across the country, the kind of numbers seen during the Vietnam War era.

 In Washington, D.C., New York City, Denver, Los Angeles and other cities, demonstrators heard from student survivors of last month's school shooting in Parkland, Florida.

-"If you listen real close, you can hear the people in power shaking," Parkland survivor David Hogg said to roars from protesters packing Pennsylvania Avenue from a stage near the Capitol to a spot many blocks away toward the White House.
+"If you listen real close, you can hear the people in power shaking," Parkland survivor David Hogg said to roars from protesters packing Pennsylvania Avenue from a stage near the Capitol to a spot near the White House many blocks away.
 "We're going to take this to every election, to every state and every city.
 We're going to make sure the best people get in our elections to run, not as politicians but as Americans.

 "Because this," he said, pointing behind him to the Capitol dome, "this is not cutting it."